a11y-spec/Artesium-Project-OS/README.md

   The GUI library isn't finished yet, but does already provide things like basic controls, layout manager, image support (BMP and PNG), event system (keypresses, ...) and so on.
-It is written in C++, which was one of the main reason to provide C++ support in Escape.
+It is written in C++, which was one of the main reason to provide C++ support in Artesium.
 * **libz**
   Contains classes for deflate/inflate, gzip and CRC32.
 * **drivers**
-  Escape has some architecture-specific drivers and some common drivers that are architecture independent.
+  Artesium has some architecture-specific drivers and some common drivers that are architecture independent.
 Currently, there are:
     * common
         * ext2: a nearly complete ext2-rev0 fs